quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part22_92-R-precision.md

 Background context: In scenarios where users have a wide range of preferences, the concept of "avoid" can be useful to measure how well a recommendation system performs.
 Instead of focusing on what users like, it looks at what they do not want.

 The formula for avoid recall is:
-\[
-Avoid @k = \frac{\text{numrelevant}}{k - \text{numrelevant}}
-\]
-and the recall adjusted by this factor is:
+$$Avoid @k = \frac{\text{numrelevant}}{k - \text{numrelevant}}$$and the recall adjusted by this factor is:
-\[
-Recall @k = k - Avoid @k
-\]
+$$

-:p How does Scenario 4 use Recall and Avoid to evaluate recommendations?
+Recall @k = k - Avoid @k$$:p How does Scenario 4 use Recall and Avoid to evaluate recommendations?
 ??x
 Scenario 4 uses a different approach to recall, focusing on what users do not want rather than what they like.
-By calculating avoid recall, it measures the number of irrelevant items among the top \(k\) recommendations.
+By calculating avoid recall, it measures the number of irrelevant items among the top $k$ recommendations.
 The adjusted recall then reflects how well the system avoids recommending unwanted items.
 This provides an alternative way to evaluate recommendation systems in scenarios where users have a large set of dislikes. x??

 ---